Linear Complexity of A Family of Binary $pq^2$-periodic Sequences From Euler Quotients: Introduction

 Let $A(x)=\sum\limits_{i=0}^{N-1}a_{i}x^{i}\in \F_2[x]$ be the generating polynomial of $\sa$.
 By~\cite{Ding1991}, the minimal polynomial of $\sa$ is defined as

 where $\gcd(\cdot,\cdot)$ denotes the greatest common divisor of two polynomials over $\F_2$ and the linear complexity of $\sa$ is

 Note that the linear complexity is of fundamental importance as a complexity measure for binary sequences in sequences designs~\cite{Ding1991,fan1996sequence,Golomb2005}.
-Besides the measure of the linear complexity for sequences, other measures are also required according to different specific requirements from applications, for example, low autocorrelation or cross-correlation~\cite{WeiSu2018,YangIT2018}, good nonlinear properties~\cite{Zhao2018,JiangLin2018,Zhang2019}, and $k$-error complexities~\cite{chen2015,chen2018}.
-For a binary sequence to be cryptographically strong, the linear complexity of the sequence should be at least a half of the least period of the sequence in order to resist the attack of Berlekamp-Massey algorithm~\cite{Massey1969,Ding1991}.
+Besides the measure of the linear complexity for sequences, other measures are also required according to different specific requirements from applications, for example, low autocorrelations or cross-correlations~\cite{WeiSu2018,YangIT2018}, good nonlinear properties~\cite{Zhao2018,JiangLin2018,Zhang2019}, and sphere complexities (or $k$-error complexities)~\cite{chen2015,chen2018}. { For a binary sequence to be cryptographically strong, the linear complexity of the sequence should be at least a half of the least period of the sequence.
+In fact, if the linear complexity of a binary sequence $\sa$ for additive stream ciphering purposes is $\mathcal{L}(\sa)$, then $2\mathcal{L}(\sa)$ consecutive bits of the sequence can be employed to ``recover" the whole key stream with the well-known Berlekamp-Massey algorithm~\cite{Massey1969,Ding1991}.
+Therefore, it is necessary that key stream sequences must have large linear complexity in additive stream ciphers to resist the Berlekamp-Massey attack from a point of cryptographic view. }

 The main contribution of this paper is to determine the minimal polynomial and the linear complexity of the sequence defined in (\ref{eqn1}).
 We state our main result as follows.

 \begin{theorem} Let $p$ and $q$ be two distinct odd primes with $p$ dividing $q-1$.
 Assume that $2^{q-1}\not \equiv 1 \pmod{q^2}.$ Then the binary threshold sequence $\sq$ defined in~(\ref{eqn1}) has period at least $pq^2.$ The minimal polynomial of $\sq$ is